GovTechSG/ship-hats-overview/tools-faq.md

 <details>
   <summary>1.
 I want to use Nexus Repository in my project to publish custom libraries for the developers in my team to use.
 Is it possible?</summary><br>

-SHIP-HATS users can request to create a private hosted repository in Nexus Repository to host their custom libraries by raising a [service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11).
+SHIP-HATS users can request to create a private hosted repository in Nexus Repository to host their custom libraries by raising a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11">service request</a>.

   </details>
 <details>